Tipping in Ireland. Guide to Tipping in Irish Restaurants

 From working in the hospitality industry for years, I wouldn’t say I like seeing a service charge added to the bill.
 All costs should and normally are worked into the cost of the food, so there shouldn’t be a need.

-I would only agree with a service charge when there is a large party booked.
-From experience, when large parties book a restaurant, they normally never tip.
+I would only agree with a service charge when a large party is booked.
+From experience, large parties usually never tip when after dining in a restaurant.

-I wonder if they think someone else has tipped or if they think giving you their business is enough.
+I wonder if they think someone else has tipped or giving you their business is enough.
 It annoys me when I have worked cooking meals for a large party, and I find out they never tipped.

 Large parties tend to be a lot of work for the kitchen but, most importantly, the front-of-house staff.
 I don’t know what it is with large parties, but their manners tend to be left at home.